 Content Area: Supervision, Risk management, Professional orientation/readiness, Legal and regulatory, Ethics.

-Target Audience: School psychologists, social workers, marriage and family therapists, licensed professional counselors, mental health counselors, nurses, employee assistance professionals, addiction professionals, behavioral health technicians, and other allied professionals who may work with supervisees.
+Target Audience: Social workers, marriage and family therapists, licensed professional counselors, mental health counselors, nurses, employee assistance professionals, addiction professionals, behavioral health technicians, and other allied professionals who may work with supervisees.

 National Board for Certified Counselors (N.B.C.C.)
 Program Services has been approved by NBCC as an Approved Continuing Education Provider, ACEP #: 5978.

 Programs that do not qualify for NBCC credit are clearly identified.

 Program Services is solely responsible for all aspects of the programs.